Reckoning With The Dead: Journalist Goes Inside An NYC COVID-19 Disaster Morgue

 On the Brooklyn Marine Terminal, a major warehouse complex where the dead are being processed and held

-It's essentially a distribution hub, if you can imagine, like an Amazon fulfillment center where trucks come and go, and it's right off of New York's Inner Harbor and it's opposite the Statue of Liberty, so you can see very clearly across the water.
+It's essentially a distribution hub, if you can imagine, like an Amazon fulfillment center where trucks come and go, and it's right off of New York's inner harbor and it's opposite the Statue of Liberty, so you can see very clearly across the water.
 The warehouse complex itself there — there are three of them — and each warehouse building is the size of a football field or larger.
 And inside each of those are a mix of U.S. service members, state officials, city officials [and] emergency officials, all of them trying to help process the hundreds of bodies that are coming in each day.

-In the middle of the main facility, there is a military tent set up and the bodies come through there on gurneys.
+In the middle of the main facility, there is a military tent set up, and the bodies come through there on gurneys.
 The bodies are examined.
 They are tagged.
 The information is put into a computer system.
 Then they are wheeled to a 53-foot tractor-trailer.
 They're put on a rack.
 There are three tiers of wooden shelving.
 Their position on that trailer is documented — just like you would be if you went on an airplane, "Seat 31, row D." ...
 That trailer is wheeled out to the middle of the parking lot and put there until a funeral director can come pick the body up. ...

 Inside of each of the warehouses, everybody's wearing a hazmat suit, like these hooded jumpsuits that protect them, and wearing gloves and visors. ...
 There are metal gurneys that are used.
 All of this has been put together fairly quickly.
 So all of the ramps and the loading bays and all this sort of thing is purpose-built for the processing of the corpses that are coming through there.
 It's a hive of activity, and it's being done day and night.
 They don't close operations.
 They go 24/7.